mopihu/world-boss-helper/README.md

 - Shows timers via in game browser

 ## Changelog
+### 2018-09-17
+- Updated to Caali's new features and latest defs
+- Updated the server side stuff and added new regions to the spreadsheet: KR, JP, RU
+- Removed discord notification feature, will be replaced with something else soon
 ### 2018-06-01
 - Updated to `dispatch.send()`
 - Fixed incompatibility with `no-more-death-animations`